 - M SEVERANCE PAY

-In addition to the statutory notice requirements in Ontario, severance pay is payable to terminated employees with five or more years of service in certain group termination situations, and in individual terminations if the company’s Ontario payroll is greater than $2,500,000 per annum.
+In addition to the statutory notice requirements in Ontario, severance pay is payable to terminated employees with five or more years of service in certain group termination situations, and in individual terminations if the company’s Ontario payroll is greater than $2.5 million per annum.
 Severance pay is calculated as one week’s wages per year of service, to a maximum of 26 weeks.
 Statutory severance pay is not required in any other province, but is payable in the case of federally regulated employees with one or more years of service.
 This amount is calculated as the greater of five days’ pay or two days’ pay per year of service.

 - N COMMON LAW NOTICE